Nicholas Houfek, Lighting Designer

 Photo Credits: Gus Powell

-In the past season he has been featured as a soloist with the Seattle Symphony (under Ludovic Morlot) and at the Mostly Mozart Festival at Lincoln Center, in engagements with the Nagoya Philharmonic Orchestra and the Saint Paul Chamber Orchestra, and has given solo performances of new music in New York, Chicago, Los Angeles, São Paulo, Rome and Berlin.
+Recently he has been featured as a soloist with the Seattle Symphony (under Ludovic Morlot), at the Ojai Music Festival, at the Mostly Mozart Festival at Lincoln Center, in engagements with the Nagoya Philharmonic Orchestra and the Saint Paul Chamber Orchestra, and has given solo performances of new music in New York, Chicago, Los Angeles, São Paulo, Rome and Berlin.

 He received degrees in Biology and Clarinet from Oberlin College and Conservatory, and his Master's degree from the Mannes College of Music.
 His clarinet studies were mentored by Lawrence McDonald, Mark Nuccio and Yehuda Gilad.